~$600B

 DC search splits across federal and government-contracting SEO (GovCon vendors, cleared primes and subs, 8(a) and HUBZone certified businesses), DMV commercial services (law, lobbying, association management, healthcare, professional services targeting the policy and federal workforce), and Northern Virginia tech (cybersecurity, cloud, defence tech, Tysons and Reston biotech adjacencies).
 Scoping an engagement against the wrong market is expensive; mapping which market your buyer sits inside is the first deliverable on every DC audit.

-Federal contracting is one of the largest discrete B2B sales environments on earth, roughly $700 billion in annual addressable spend across defence, civilian, and intelligence agencies.
+Federal contracting is one of the largest discrete B2B sales environments in the world; total federal contract obligations have run in the high hundreds of billions per year across defence, civilian, and intelligence agencies.
 Most GovCon vendors under-invest in organic search because the buying cycle is relationship-driven and the purchase order arrives through solicitation rather than inbound demo.
 That framing is increasingly out of date: federal contracting officers, programme managers, and end-users research vendors online like every other B2B buyer, and the incumbents who show up in credible search results are the ones the RFP ends up being written around.

 GovCon retainers run $4,500–$9,000/month typical for mid-market primes and well-capitalised subs.
-Smaller 8(a)-track firms often convert better on a $1,500 audit plus a 90-day content sprint rather than a full retainer, we will tell you honestly at scoping which shape fits your stage.
+Smaller 8(a)-track firms often convert better on a $1,500 audit plus a 90-day content sprint rather than a full retainer; we recommend the appropriate shape at scoping.

 Washington concentrates one of the largest legal markets in the United States outside New York, heavy on regulatory, administrative law, government investigations, antitrust, international trade, and lobbying-adjacent practice.
 Every major AmLaw 100 firm has a DC office, and the DC-native firms (Akin Gump, Covington & Burling, Arnold & Porter, Williams & Connolly, Patton Boggs legacy) compete for federal and regulatory matters against in-house government counsel and the Big Four consulting advisory arms.